 The actions of the Central Falls City Council are in sharp contrast to town councils elsewhere in Rhode Island that are declaring themselves Second Amendment Sanctuary Towns.

 On a 5-0 vote, the Central Falls City Council passed a resolution Monday evening calling on the Rhode Island General Assembly “to make our community safer” by banning assault weapons, high capacity magazines and concealed weapons on school grounds.
-Bills to accomplish these goals have been introduced in both the House and the Senate, and heard in committee.1
+Bills to accomplish these goals have been introduced in both the House and the Senate, and heard in committee.[note]The bills:

 During public comment, Central Falls resident Claire McWilliams, a K-12 public school teacher with three decades of experience, wearing a red Moms Demand Action tee shirt spoke in favor of the resolution, saying, “I really commend this City Council for taking on this issue as a city.
 I have not heard of too many that have done it and I think it sends a very good message that a community is in support of these bills.”